Adult Swim: Creation and development (1994–2001)

-At the Comic Con, audiences got to see clips of the upcoming shows and vote for what show they wanted to see as a sneak peek.
+At San Diego Comic-Con, audiences got to see clips of the upcoming shows and vote for what show they wanted to see as a sneak peek.
 Harvey Birdman, Attorney at Law was the winner and the pilot was screened.
 The Leave It to Brak episode "Mr. Bawk Ba Gawk" and Space Ghost Coast to Coast episode "The Justice Hole" were also screened, as well as clips to the episode "Sweet for Brak".
-In an interview on creativemac.com on July 25, 2001, J. J. Sedelmaier talked about working on the Harvey Birdman, Attorney at Law pilot.
 On August 12, the first commercial advertising the new block aired on Cartoon Network.
 Around this time a press kit came out that featured towels and a promotional CD.
 Another press kit that was designed as a first aid kit came with a promo VHS with info on all the shows.
 Access Hollywood also highlighted the upcoming premieres.
 Print ads were shown in an August issue of Entertainment Weekly.
 On August 31, adultswim.com officially launched.